gluster/glusterdocs/docs/Administrator Guide/Geo Replication.md

 - **Changelog Crawl**: The changelog translator has produced the changelog and that is being consumed by gsyncd daemon to sync data.

+The `ENTRY` denotes:
+  **The number of pending entry operations** (create, mkdir, mknod, symlink, link, rename, unlink, rmdir)  per session.

+The `DATA` denotes:
+  **The number of pending Data operations** (write, writev, truncate, ftruncate) per session.

+The `META` denotes:
+  **The number of pending Meta operations** (setattr, fsetattr, setxattr, fsetxattr, removexattr, fremovexattr) per session.

+The `FAILURE` denotes:
+  **The number of failures per session**.
+On encountering failures, one can proceed to look at the log files.

 ## Deleting the session
 Established Geo-replication session can be deleted using the following command,